On-line algorithms for multiplication and division in real and complex numeration systems: Parameters in on-line algorithms

 The relation between representations of zero and $\RR$ is obvious:

-\begin{lemma} $\inf \RR = 0$ if and only if $0$ has a non-trivial $(\beta, \A)$-representation. \end{lemma}
+\begin{lemma} $\inf \RR = 0$ if and only if $0$ has a non-trivial $(\beta, {\mathcal{A}})$-representation. \end{lemma}

 As already mentioned, in numeration systems without non-trivial representations of zero, the determination of $D_{\min }$ and the preprocessing of the divisor are simple.
+In particular, if $\beta$ is positive and $\mathcal{A}$ contains only non-negative or only non-positive digits, then $0$ has only the trivial representation and we can take $D_{\min} = \tfrac{1}{\beta} \min\{|a|: a\in \mathcal{A}\}$.
 In numeration systems having a non-trivial representation of zero, the determination of $D_{\min }$ and the divisor preprocessing are more laborious, and no general recipe applicable to all bases is available.
 The following lemma helps to identify such numeration systems.

-\begin{lemma} Let $\beta > 1$ and $\{ -1, 0, 1 \} \subset \A = \{m, \ldots, 0, \ldots, M\} \subset \Z$.
-Then $0$ has a non-trivial $(\beta, \A)$-representation if and only if
+\begin{lemma} Let $\beta > 1$ and $\{ -1, 0, 1 \} \subset {\mathcal{A}} = \{m, \ldots, 0, \ldots, M\} \subset \Z$.
+Then $0$ has a non-trivial $(\beta, {\mathcal{A}})$-representation if and only if

 \end{lemma}